justdunno/copyPasteResearch/README.md

     Figure 5:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_5.png)

     According to the Figure 5 above, the paste method str.join() has the best performance among all the paste (string concatenation) methods.
+Note: sometimes, '+' operator can defeat str.join()'s performance.
+However, the time spent difference between str.join() and '+' method would not get larger than 0.0001s.

 ****
 - To sum up, the cut/copy method *assignment '='* and the paste method *str.join()* have the best performance.
 So I tried to get the time spent data of this best combination: